mec337/micropython/README.md

 espnow.send(None, "hello all peers")
 ```

-Since ESP-Now library is distributed in binary by Espressif, there isn't much I can do to fix issues/bugs reside with the library ... and there are a lot of them.
+Since ESP-Now library is distributed in binary by Espressif, there isn't much a developer can do to fix issues/bugs within the library.
+Although I tried implementing serveral workarounds for the existing library bugs, there are still a lot of them.

-Some bugs and caveats you might have encounter when using ESP-Now: ()
+Some bugs you might have encounter when using ESP-Now:
 * Upon changing the primary key(pmk), all local peers' local keys(lmk) have to be re-applied.
 Otherwise the system will continue to use the old encryption setup by the previous pmk.
 * Device who add peer with lmk can still receive unencrypted message from the added peer
 * There is no get lmk from peer because of bugs in the SDK.